nsvulcan/asset-registry-for-cpps/README.md

 ## Description of the component

-The **Asset Registry for CPPS (ARFC)** is a web-based, integrated platform for the management of Virtualized Asset based on [fitman-cam](https://github.com/BEinCPPS/fitman-cam) project.
+The **Asset Registry for CPPS (AR4CPPS)** is a web-based, integrated platform for the management of Virtualized Asset based on [fitman-cam](https://github.com/BEinCPPS/fitman-cam) project.
 This Specific Enabler is targeted to the business user, who is not required to have IT expertise, nor an in-depth knowledge of ontology-related concepts and technologies.

 Asset Registry for CPPS is based on several open source components, covering different functional areas; on top of these, it adds a rich layer of web-based, custom front-end functionalities which integrates low-level services into a unified, user-friendly experience.